seinecle/blog/_posts/2023-08-21-i18n-localized-jakarta-ee-jsf-app-with-static-files-outside-war.md

 - I can now fix translations without taking the app down.
 Just editing the txt files, they will be taken into account next time a visitor browses the app.
 Great! 🌈

 # Next steps
 I couldn't find a documentation on this quite mainstream use case.
-Writing this blog post, I hope it will server future users.
+Writing this blog post, I hope it will serve future users.

 # About me
 I am a [professor at emlyon business school](https://www.linkedin.com/in/levallois/) where I conduct research in Natural Language Processing and network analysis applied to social sciences and the humanities.
 I teach about the impact of digital technologies on business and society.
 I  build [nocode functions](https://nocodefunctions.com) 🔎, a click and point web app to explore texts and networks.
 It is [fully open source](https://github.com/seinecle/nocodefunctions).
 Try it and give some feedback, I would appreciate it!